The Future of Continuous 3D Printing

 Most modern 3D printers could, either out-of-the-box or with a few modifications, AutoPrint by using their own print heads to push off the print once the bed has cooled down enough.

-But, we do recommend using a mod/kit for your printer, such as the JobOx mod, the loop mod, or something else, as these are made for the purpose of AutoPrinting, and are going to provide a much more reliable than using the print head to push off the print.
+But, we do recommend using a mod/kit for your printer, such as the "swapmod", JobOx mod, the loop mod, or something else, as these are made for the purpose of AutoPrinting, and are going to provide a much more reliable than using the print head to push off the print.

 Using 'belt printers' aka. infinite Z printers, such as the Creality CR-30, is also a great way to get started with AutoPrinting, as these printers are made for the purpose of printing infinitely, and are therefore a great fit for AutoPrinting!